StatPhysBio/zernikegrams/README.md

 If you would like your changes to be reflected in the latest version of the package that's pulled from conda, create a new release.
 In GitHub, find the "Releases" section (on the right) and follow the instructions.
 It's polite to version your release as [MAJOR.MINOR.PATCH](https://semver.org/) and provide a detailed description of updates.
 When you create a new version, a GitHub Actions script will run and (if successful) automatically update the Anaconda repository.

 ### GitHub Actions
-On every push to every branch, `.github/workflows/run-tests.yml` builds the repo from scratch using conda, configures the environment, installs DSSP, and runs `pytest`.
+On every push to every branch, `.github/workflows/run-tests.yml` builds the repo from scratch using conda, configures the environment, and runs `pytest`.
 If it passes, a green check mark shows up.
 Currently, we only test using python 3.9 on a Linux x86-64 machine.
 In the future, we might want to test on more Python versions and macos-13 (x86) and macos-latest (arm)--probably only on pushes to main--using `matrix`.

 On every release, `.github/workflows/build_and_upload_conda.yaml` runs, which updates the Anaconda repository.
 It was configured using [this tutorial](https://github.com/marketplace/actions/build-and-upload-conda-packages).
 In `devtools/` there is the `meta.yaml` file that conda uses to build the package.